hudongsheng-debug/FITSQuickLook/README.md

 - Grid lines and zero baseline
 - Vertical panning support
 - Pinch to zoom at the cursor location

+## Version 4.6.3 New Features
+In this update, we’ve added three useful features to the Profile panel in the new analysis window:

+- Crosshair support
+- Rectangular zoom
+- Y-axis scale on the left

 ## 🧠 Use Cases